Student Organizations Fair - August 27th 12:30-1:20 pm

 Thank you for joining WLSA at the 2014 Edith House Lecture:

-The Edith House Committee was honored to host Chief Justice Carol Hunstein of the Georgia Supreme Court as this year's Edith House Lecturer.
-Chief Justice Hunstein visited the School of Law on March 9, 2011 and shared her insights as a woman in the judiciary and a woman in the law generally.
+The Edith House Committee was honored to host Ms. Teresa Wynn Roseborough, executive vice president, general counsel, and corporate secretary for The Home Depot.
+Mrs. Roseborough attended the School of Law on April 9, 2014 and shared her insights as a woman in the judiciary and a woman in the law generally.

-More Wildly Successful Women events are planned for the future so keep an eye on your e-mails and the WLSA website!
+It is a tradition for WLSA to host Wildly Successful Women events where we invite speakers to give a lecture about their career paths, experience, and answer any and all questions students may have.
+Events are planned for the future so keep an eye on your e-mails and the WLSA website!